andresgomezfrr/prozzie/docs/protocols/syslog.md

 You need to configure the syslog.properties file with your properties:

+connector.class
-* connector.class: You can configure the connector class to use UDP, TCP or SSL
+: You can configure the connector class to use UDP, TCP or SSL

+kafka.topic
-* kafka.topic: The Kafka topic to send the messages.
+: The Kafka topic to send the messages.

 When you configure the `syslog.properties` you need to create the connector: